-Click here to listen to Dr. Saleska’s Christ-centered reflections on Joshua 11-12.
+Click here to listen to Dr. Saleska reflect on the conclusion of the Samson narrative.

 After some brief remarks about Psalms 61-68, Dr. German reflects on how Psalm 69 is a rich testimony to the person and work of Christ.

 We’ve made it to the Samson narrative in the book of Judges.
 Here’s Dr. Saleska on Samson’s birth and his pursuit of a Philistine wife!